nnrepos/nong/README.md

 # nong
-neural networks exercise with pong
+neural networks (not yet) exercise with pong

 ## installation
 to install the script `nong`, use:<br>